tonymke/signal_process_stack_example/README.md

 and records the new process's ID, its parent process's ID, and the [process group](https://en.wikipedia.org/wiki/Process_group) ID - among other things.
 It writes these in a spot in kernel memory called the Process Table.
-It then hands the child process's ID to who called `fork(2)`.
+It then hands the child process's ID to the process that called `fork(2)`.

 POSIX exposes a way to both send signals to and await the termination of individual processes and groups of processes.

 #### How processes are organized

-Processes are grouped into "groups."
+Processes are grouped into "process groups."

 For example, if I run the shell command `echo foo | cat`, both `echo(1)` and `cat(1)` are started with the same process group ID.

-The shell waits on the whole process group to terminate.
+The shell waits on the whole process group to terminate - not any individual member of the group.

-#### What is expected of the person who called fork?
+#### What is expected of me when I start a child process?

-_They are expected to call one of the `wait(3)` series of functions._ When the child ends, this will remove the child's entry from the process table.
+_You are expected to call one of the `wait(3)` series of functions._ When the child ends, this will remove the child's entry from the process table - and the wait function will return.

-This process table entry will live in kernel memory forever - until someone retrieves it through the `wait(3)` series of functions.
+Process table entries live until someone retrieves it through the `wait(3)` series of functions.
 Imporantly: this table entry will live on even after the child process ends (this handles the case where the child process ended between when the parent forked and called wait).

 #### What happens if you don't wait for children?